 - stop taking any iron supplement medications - if you are taking any medication to thin your blood, please contact us for advice at least one week before your appointment.
 We will need to know why you are taking this medication.
 You do not need to stop taking aspirin. - If you are taking any GLP-1 agonists (Semaglutide) which are used in the management of diabetes and weight loss, please stop these 1 week prior to your test.

 Two days before your appointment:

-follow the low residue diet for two days before your procedure after breakfast the day before your procedure, do not eat anything solid at all
+• follow the low residue diet for two days before your procedure

 One day before your appointment: